michaelnisi/manger/README.md

 - `query()` The query that hit the cache.

-For each cache hit the Manger cache emits a `hit` event.
+For each cache hit the Manger cache emits a `'hit'` event.

 ## Installation